ethz-adrl/ifopt/README.md

 ```bash
 1.0 0.0
 ```
-Take a quick look now at how easily this example problem can be formulated:
+Take a quick look at how easily this example problem can be formulated:

 [ifopt_core/test/test_vars_constr_cost.h](ifopt_core/test/test_vars_constr_cost.h)